• Skip to primary navigation

 Double Chocolate Chip Brownies

-Sorry they are not red, white and blue, but these Double Chocolate Chip Brownies might be just what you need for the July 4th weekend.
-The recipe is an old one based on one from the back of a chocolate chip bag.
+Double Chocolate Chip Brownies might be just what you need for a holiday weekend.
+The recipe is based on an old one from the back of a chocolate chip bag.
 Actually, now that I think about it the recipe might be from a box of a product Nestle used to make called White Chocolate Treasures.
 I'm honestly not sure, but this is how I make the brownies.

 Double Chocolate Chip Brownies